hans61/gtmine/README.md

 ![gtmine for Gigatron](picture/gtmine-expert.jpg)

+Game controls:

+- Move cursor with the corresponding key on the keyboard or controller
+- Mark field with SPACE or key B on the controller
+- Uncover field with ENTER or key A on the controller
+- Restart the game N key or Start key on the controller
+- Change game strength
+  - Beginner: key B
+  - Advanced: key A
+  - Expert: key E
+- Key D reveals the playing field.
+It is not a game function, but is used for debugging.

 ## use SYS_Sprite6_v3

 To use SYS_Sprite6_v3 it must be added glcc.To use SYS_Sprite6_v3, it must be added glcc.
 I have added the following code to these two files: